Hiking In Franschhoek

 The hike itself is not strenuous and has a short incline to get to the contour line along which we walk to get to the concrete road and back down to the bridge.
 It is a flat path but is rocky and uneven.
 A great hike with lovely mountain and dam views, good for those not looking for anything too strenuous.

 Your experienced guide will show you the way, point out animal tracks in the soft sandy areas, give you a brief history of the valley, identify birds and flowers as they are seen and on cold days, a mid-way stop for coffee is always enjoyed.
-Plenty of photo ops of the valley spread out below you to be had, don’t forget your camera phone as hiking Mont Rochelle is truly special.
+Plenty of photo ops of the valley spread out below you to be had, don’t forget your camera phone.

 The distance from the main gate to the vantage point at the terminus of the Uitkyk Trail is about 3km from where you double back to the main gate.